Q. What is the purpose of using mulch in the garden?

 Anytime I work in an area and disturb the mulch, I add a bit more rather than leave bare spots.
 I apply mulch to new beds whenever I plant.

-Mulch is sometimes also used in winter in cold zones to help keep newly planted things in the ground, or to shield tender plants from damage (such as the graft union on roses).
+Mulch is sometimes also used in winter in cold zones to help keep newly planted things frozen solidly in the ground (applied after the ground freezes), or to shield tender plants from damage (such as the graft union on roses).
 For that purpose, materials like evergreen boughs (which would not normally be good for mulch) may also be used.

 back to top